-There are several websites that allow you to upload images and customize logos.
-Once you have uploaded your image, simply copy and paste the URL into your signature.
+Several websites allow you to upload images and customize logos.
+Once you have uploaded your image, copy and paste the URL into your signature.

 3. Social Media Links

-Social media links are another useful addition to your signature.
-They let others know where you hang out online and provide a link to your Twitter account, Facebook page, LinkedIn profile, blog, YouTube channel, Instagram account, etc.
+Social media links are another valuable addition to your signature.
+They let others know where you hang out online and provide links to your Twitter account, Facebook page, LinkedIn profile, blog, YouTube channel, Instagram account, etc.

 4. Website Address

 Most web browsers automatically open a webpage when you click on a hyperlink.
 So, adding a website address to your signature makes it easier for recipients to visit your site.